(A) Definitions as used in this chapter:

 (5) "Carryforward bonds" means restricted bonds for which a carryforward of allocation of the state ceiling for a given year may be made for issuance of such bonds in any subsequent year during which such bonds may be issued under the act, and includes mortgage credit certificates to be issued in lieu of qualified mortgage bonds under section 25 of the Internal Revenue Code.

 (6) "Confirmation" means a written confirmation by the director of the allocation and assignment of a portion of the state ceiling to an issue of restricted bonds or to that amount of an issue that constitutes restricted bonds.

-(7) "Director" means the director of the Ohio department of development, and also includes such other officers or employees of the Ohio department of development, as may act for or in place of the director under this chapter pursuant to rule 122-4-07 of the Administrative Code.
+(7) "Director" means the director of the Ohio development services agency, and also includes such other officers or employees of the Ohio development services agency as may act for or in place of the director under this chapter pursuant to rule 122-4-07 of the Administrative Code.

 (8) "Effective confirmations" means those confirmations, or the amounts thereof, which have not expired or lost effectiveness by reason of (a) the director not having received good payment of the applicable fees at the time required (subject to paragraph (D)(6) of rule 122-4-06 of the Administrative Code), (b) failure to issue bonds or file notice of issuance within the required period, or (c) the failure to issue bonds in adequate amount, as applicable.

 (9) "Enterprise zone facility" means an enterprise zone facility as defined in section 1394 of the Internal Revenue Code.